prowler-cloud/prowler/contrib/org-multi-account/serverless_codebuild/README.md

       - ProwlerReportS3Account : The account where the report S3 bucket resides.
    1. If you'd like to change the scheduled time,
       1. You can change the cron expression of ScheduleExpression within [ProwlerCodeBuildStack.yaml](templates/ProwlerCodeBuildStack.yaml).
-      2. Alternatively, you can make changes directrly from Events > Rules > ProwlerExecuteRule > Actions > Edit in CloudWatch console.
+      2. Alternatively, you can make changes directly from Events > Rules > ProwlerExecuteRule > Actions > Edit in CloudWatch console.